Fynn-Mehrens/Fynn-Mehrens/README.md

 ## About me

 Hi, I am Fynn and I have been fascinated by technology since I was a little child.
 I started studying Software Engineering in the fall of 2019 and have been invested in sharpening my software development skills ever since.
-I got in touch with technologies in High school early on and then chose to pursue this career.
+I got in touch with software development in High school early on and then chose to pursue this career.

 ### My technology stack includes: